Coquina Beach is one of the most beautiful beaches I’ve ever visited in Florida and there are 10 reasons why I say this.

 And this picture basically shows how few people there are in this location (which I love!).
 While weekdays are usually the best times to visit this location, even on weekends, you will find that there aren’t that many people either, except when there’s a holiday.

 This is the spot most people who visit this location go to.
-Anna Maria also has it’s own beaches and entertainment areas.
+Anna Maria also has it’s own beaches and entertainment areas, as well as wildlife.

-8) You’ll find lots of beautiful wildlife in Coquina Beach.
+3) You’ll find lots of beautiful wildlife in Coquina Beach: